joonasmmp/joonasmmp.github.io/content/kurssit/ena03tehtavat/genetiivi_flashcard.md

-    ["Joten Travis ja Jack käyttävät Jackin äidin autoa", "Joten Travis ja Jack käyttävät Jackin äidin autoa.<br>= So Travis and Jack are using / use Jack's mother's car / the car of Jack's mother"], ["Kahdella Sheilan ystävällä on syntymäpäivät samana päivänä", "Kahdella Sheilan ystävällä on syntymäpäivät samana päivänä.<br>= Two of Sheila's friends / Two friends of Sheila's have their birthdays on the same day"], ["Lauantaina he ajavat ystäviensä synttärijuhlille", "Lauantaina he ajavat ystäviensä synttärijuhlille.<br>= On Saturday they will drive to their friends' birthday party / the birthday party of their friends(')"], ["Et saa ottaa muiden lasten leluja kysymättä.","Et saa ottaa muiden lasten leluja kysymättä.<br>= You are not allowed to take other children’s toys / the toys of other children without asking."], ["Naisten maajoukkue voitti Tanskan.","Naisten maajoukkue voitti Tanskan.<br>= The women’s national football team beat Denmark."], ["Eläintenhoitaja laittoi ruokaa kaikkien eläinten häkkeihin.","Eläintenhoitaja laittoi ruokaa kaikkien eläinten häkkeihin.<br>= The animal keeper put food in all the animals’ cages / the cages of all the animals."], ["Kesäloman ensimmäinen päivä on opiskelijoiden vuoden suosikkipäivä.", "Kesäloman ensimmäinen päivä on opiskelijoiden vuoden suosikkipäivä.<br>= The first day of the summer holiday is the students’ favourite day of the year."], ["Tuo on lankoni uusi iPad.","Tuo on lankoni uusi iPad.<br>= That is my brother-in-law’s new iPad."], ["New York Cityn taksien väri on keltainen.","New York Cityn taksien väri on keltainen.<br>= The colour of New York City cabs is yellow."], ["Minun mielestäni Mona Lisa on maailman kaunein maalaus.", "Minun mielestäni Mona Lisa on maailman kaunein maalaus.<br>= I think that Mona Lisa is the most beautiful painting in the world / the world’s most beautiful painting."], ["Kaikkien koulujen rehtoreilla oli kokous.", "Kaikkien koulujen rehtoreilla oli kokous.<br>=  The principals of all the schools had a meeting."], ["Mennään Julialle!", "Mennään Julialle!<br>= Let’s go to Julia’s (place)"],
+    ["Joten Travis ja Jack käyttävät Jackin äidin autoa", "Joten Travis ja Jack käyttävät Jackin äidin autoa.<br>= So Travis and Jack are using / use Jack's mother's car / the car of Jack's mother"], ["Kahdella Sheilan ystävällä on syntymäpäivät samana päivänä", "Kahdella Sheilan ystävällä on syntymäpäivät samana päivänä.<br>= Two of Sheila's friends / Two friends of Sheila's have their birthdays on the same day"], ["Lauantaina he ajavat ystäviensä synttärijuhlille", "Lauantaina he ajavat ystäviensä synttärijuhlille.<br>= On Saturday they will drive to their friends' birthday party / the birthday party of their friends(')"], ["Et saa ottaa muiden lasten leluja kysymättä.", "Et saa ottaa muiden lasten leluja kysymättä.<br>= You are not allowed to take other children’s toys / the toys of other children without asking."], ["Naisten maajoukkue voitti Tanskan.", "Naisten maajoukkue voitti Tanskan.<br>= The women’s national football team beat Denmark."], ["Eläintenhoitaja laittoi ruokaa kaikkien eläinten häkkeihin.", "Eläintenhoitaja laittoi ruokaa kaikkien eläinten häkkeihin.<br>= The animal keeper put food in all the animals’ cages / the cages of all the animals."], ["Kesäloman ensimmäinen päivä on opiskelijoiden vuoden suosikkipäivä.", "Kesäloman ensimmäinen päivä on opiskelijoiden vuoden suosikkipäivä.<br>= The first day of the summer holiday is the students’ favourite day of the year."], ["Tuo on lankoni uusi iPad.", "Tuo on lankoni uusi iPad.<br>= That is my brother-in-law’s new iPad."], ["New York Cityn taksien väri on keltainen.", "New York Cityn taksien väri on keltainen.<br>= The colour of New York City cabs is yellow."], ["Minun mielestäni Mona Lisa on maailman kaunein maalaus.", "Minun mielestäni Mona Lisa on maailman kaunein maalaus.<br>= I think that Mona Lisa is the most beautiful painting in the world / the world’s most beautiful painting."], ["Kaikkien koulujen rehtoreilla oli kokous.", "Kaikkien koulujen rehtoreilla oli kokous.<br>=  The principals of all the schools had a meeting."], ["Mennään Julialle!", "Mennään Julialle!<br>= Let’s go to Julia’s (place)"],